rammus-lol/master-land-matrix/README.md

 * `false`: runs the data crawling script
 * `true`: skips crawling for faster restarts

 Set it according to your needs.
+The crawler will make the backend start in average of 3 minutes.
+But you need to let the crawler for the first launch of the backend docker for the application to work.

 ---